Jackie Gleason: Career

-During World War II, Gleason was initially exempt from military service, since he was a father of two.
-However, in 1943 the US started drafting men with children.
+Gleason was initially exempt from military service during World War II because he was a father of two.
+However, in 1943, the U. S. Army started drafting men with children.
 When Gleason reported to his induction, doctors discovered that his broken left arm had healed crooked (the area between his thumb and forefinger was nerveless and numb), that a pilonidal cyst existed at the end of his coccyx, and that he was 100 pounds overweight.
-Gleason was therefore classified 4-F and rejected for military service.
+Gleason was, therefore, classified 4-F and rejected for military service.